NCBI-Hackathons/PDB2Genome/README.md

 ##Results 1

 ## Experimental support for remote tracks
 In addition to aligning PDB files to the genome, this hackathon also resulted in a [proof of concept for loading track data in NCBI genome browsers from any third-party web server](https://github.com/NCBI-Hackathons/PDB2Genome/blob/master/src/js/remote-tracks-experiment.js).
-This enables users to load externally-hosted track data without the need for an intermediate backend server, i.e. without the need for a "hub".
+This enables users to load independently-hosted track data without the need for an intermediate host between the genome browser web application and the origin track host, i.e. without the need for a "hub".

 Such functionality could be useful for those seeking to display modestly-sized (< 50 MB) sets of track data served from simple, external web hosts.
 Underlying data in this proof of concept is hosted on GitHub Pages (e.g. https://ncbi-hackathons.github.io/PDB2Genome/bedjs/2WNU_A.bed.js), which provides static, CORS-enabled, secure web hosting for free.